-The Company provides Shippers to its customers and charges a fee in exchange for the use of the Shipper under long-term agreements with customers.
-The Company's arrangements convey to the customers the right to use the Shippers over a period of time.
-The Company retains title to the Shippers and provides its customers the use of the Shipper for a specified shipping cycle.
-At the culmination of the customer's shipping cycle, the Shipper is returned to the Company.
+The Global Logistics Solutions segment provides Cryoport Express® Shippers to its customers and charges a fee in exchange for the use of the Cryoport Express® Shipper under long-term agreements with customers.
+The Company's arrangements convey to the customers the right to use the Cryoport Express® Shippers over a period of time.
+The Company retains title to the Cryoport Express® Shippers and provides its customers the use of the Cryoport Express® Shipper for a specified shipping cycle.
+At the culmination of the customer's shipping cycle, the Cryoport Express® Shipper is returned to the Company.